 Johnson C. Smith University administers various types of scholarships.
 Academic scholarships are awarded based on academic achievement (3.2 or better GPA is required).
-The cumulative grade point average of each academic recipient, with the exception of entering freshman, will be reviewed at the end of each semester.
-The grades of entering freshman will be reviewed at the end of the academic year.
+The cumulative grade point average of each academic recipient, with the exception of entering freshmen, will be reviewed at the end of each semester.
+The grades of entering freshmen will be reviewed at the end of the academic year.
 Failure to maintain scholarship criteria will result in the loss of scholarship funds.
 Entering freshmen are offered scholarships based upon SAT and ACT scores, class rank, and high school GPA.
+University policy states that students may not receive a refund credit from any institutional aid.
+This credit will be returned to the university.